AICNT Publications available on Amazon (commissions earned, affiliate partner).

 The Old Latin (a b d e ff2 it) and Old Syriac versions (sys, syc) before 500 CE. often agree with the “Western” text of D(05) Codex Bezae.
 Because these are translations, they are not always accurate witnesses for the exact wording of the original Greek but are especially significant when they exhibit an absence of text as compared to other manuscripts, which may call into question whether the absent words, phrases, or even entire verses were part of the original text (autographs).

-Some scholars have suggested that the combination of Old Latin and Old Syriac with D(05) indicates the original New Testament text, especially when the text is shorter than other forms of the tradition.[1]
+Some scholars have suggested that the combination of Old Latin and Old Syriac with D(05), in many cases, indicates the original New Testament text, especially when the text is shorter than other forms of the tradition.[1]
 That is, when the absence in Old Latin and Old Syriac text corresponds with D(05), the text of other manuscripts is not original but rather later interpolations (additions).
 Thus, the omissions in the “Western” text-type have been called “Western non-interpolations.”

 F. J. A. Hort affirmed that in many places, the Western text-type D’s omissions were original and that the absence of text attested by the combination of witnesses indicates a more primitive second-century text.
 Based on the tendency of the text to be expanded over time, he assumed that any significant omissions must represent the original form of the text.
 Prior generations of textual critics were trained in this perspective.”[2]